addventures-engineering/monty/README.md

   2. Run `composer require addventures/monty`

-### Installing manually
+### Installing Manually

-  1. Open a Drupal 8 installation directory on your computer
+  1. Open the Drupal site's `docroot` folder
-  2. Clone the repo into the folder: `<root-directory>/themes/custom/`
+  2. Clone the Monty repo into the following folder: `<root-directory>/themes/custom/`
+    * **NOTE:** You can also download the repo's .ZIP file and unpack it into the above folder
+  3. Delete the `.git` folder so that Git does not recognize this as a submodule of the larger site
-  3. Run `npm install` to load all node dependencies
+  4. Run `npm install` to load all node dependencies
-  4. For development run `npm run dev` to kickoff webpack module bundler (does not minify during dev mode)
+  5. For development run `npm run build:dev` to kickoff the Webpack module bundler (does not minify files in dev mode)
-  5. To bundle for production run `npm run build` to generate the JS and CSS bundles all minified with sourcemaps
+  6. To bundle for production run `npm run build:prod` to generate the JS and CSS bundles all minified with sourcemaps

 ## Fluid Typography